prajapatiashok/dailyExpenseTracker/README.md

  - After installing npm packages run <b>react-native run-android</b> for ANDROID and <b>react-native run-ios</b> for IOS.

+In order to login using Google
- The Google web client key and Android key has to insert in /src/screens/ResolveAuth.js file and in /android/app/src/main/res/values/strings.xml in order to login using Google.
+ - The Google web client key has to insert into /src/screens/ResolveAuth.js file
+ - The Google Android key has to insert into /android/app/src/main/res/values/strings.xml

 webClientId: xxxxXXXXxxxXXXxxxx
 <string name="server_client_id">xxXXXxxx.apps.googleusercontent.com</string>